A7medFCIH/AllProjects/helperCodes/labeling/Readme.md

 # Label Data
-- This is script to help in hand data labeling.
+- This script to help in hand data labeling.

 - Put all data files if dir(Data), and run the script, and start labeling.